‘Girl Meets World’ Finale: Creator On Topanga’s Choice, New Network Search & Season 4

 “I’m making an attempt to find a home for an evolution of the franchise,” he said.
 “The last thing we want to do is overstay our welcome when we have always been so warmly received.
 But the idea I have to continue is a good one.
 If somebody moves on it immediately, great.
 If not, it’s been on the air going on 25 years.
 Lots of lessons learned.”

-What is Jacobs’ idea for a potential fourth season?
-His answer is a little ominous, hinting at a possible death.
+As for Jacobs’ idea for a potential fourth season, it sounds a little ominous, with him hinting at a possible death.

 “The series was always about a strong friendship,” he said. (‘Girl Meets Goodbye’ hit that home with its “Riley and Maya are forever” theme that framed the episode.)
 “The first season was dedicated to that.
 The second season was about growth.
 The third season was about experiencing feelings and the fourth season was going to be about dealing with change and loss and learning something from it as we have from all of our episodes.”